๐ Data Signals

 Larimer County, Colorado has 4 FEMA disaster declarations โ more than any other county in CO.
 Frequent declarations can indicate persistent natural hazard exposure and may affect insurance rates and recovery resources.

-Freeze Warnings are in effect for 10 KS counties, including Bourbon County, Kansas, Crawford County, Kansas, Cherokee County, Kansas and 7 more.
+Freeze Warnings are in effect for 14 CO counties, including La Plata County, Colorado, Archuleta County, Colorado, Garfield County, Colorado and 11 more.
 Freeze warnings signal sub-freezing temperatures that can damage crops, pipes, and outdoor infrastructure.

 Costilla County, Colorado has 4 active data signals across 2 sources